 The Qolma pass is the only border crossing between China and Tajikistan.
 It has been a standard international border crossing from 1st of June 2014, but until 2017, no one who did not speak fluent Chinese got through.

 In June 2017, a Swiss citizen got through with relative ease from China to Tajikistan, followed by a Bulgarian in August and 2 cycling Slovaks in September.
 None of them spoke Chinese.
-This will hopefully pave the way for more successful foreigner crossings in the future.
+Since then, Germans, Taiwanese and Hong Kong passport holders have crossed.
+No one got refused.

 Note that I have no clue of the correct spelling of this border crossing.